gandharvtalikoti/My_React_projects/README.md

 # Hospital Management App

-Hospital Management App is a simple React application for managing patient information.
+Hospital Management App is a React application designed for efficiently managing patient information in a hospital setting.
+The app provides a user-friendly interface to add and view patient details.

 ## Table of Contents